Im-IntoDev/TextFlex/README.md

 <br><br/>

 ## 🌐Explore more
 Like what you're seeing?
-Find more at https://discord.gg/R9hp2vbpP5.
+Find more at [my community server](https://discord.gg/R9hp2vbpP5).

 ## 🚀How to use
 1. Download the `.rbxm` file.